 They became involved through the Rotary Club, initially raising funds through collecting old newspapers and business waste paper for recycling.
 After a few years and at their own expense they were supported by the local Rotary group to set up their Dutch Stall, a far more effective and efficient fundraising venture.
-Their stall was a distinctive focus at the markets from 1986 until recently.
+Their stall was a distinctive focus at the markets.

 The Bloms were disillusioned by the council’s promises to help maintain the Uiver memorial, which were not delivered.
 To take matters into their own hands, the Bloms along with other local residents set up the Uiver Memorial Foundation, a not-for-profit trust in 1990 and formalised Herman Blom’s “dream”.